What is Chest Compression Fraction (CCF) and Why It’s Vital for Effective CPR

 Automated CPR devices, like mechanical chest compression devices provide continuous and consistent compressions without interruptions, maintaining a high CCF by delivering compressions without pause.
 This ensures sustained blood flow to vital organs, crucial for improving outcomes in cardiac arrest situations.

-These devices also deliver compressions at the recommended depth and rate consistently, contributing to a high-quality CCF.
+These devices delivers compressions at the recommended depth and rate consistently, contributing to a high-quality CCF.
 Moreover, they reduce provider fatigue, allowing for sustained and effective compressions over time.

 Portable and adaptable to challenging environments, automated CPR devices help maintain a high CCF during patient transport or in situations where manual CPR is difficult.